callstack/react-native-builder-bob/docs/pages/build.md

    Here is what each of these fields mean:

+   - `source`: The path to the source code.
+It is used by `react-native-builder-bob` to detect the correct output files and provide better error messages.
    - `main`: The entry point for the commonjs build.
 This is used by Node - such as tests, SSR etc.
    - `module`: The entry point for the ES module build.
 This is used by bundlers such as webpack.
    - `types`: The entry point for the TypeScript definitions.
 This is used by TypeScript to type check the code using your library.
-   - `source`: The path to the source code.
-It is used by `react-native-builder-bob` to detect the correct output files and provide better error messages.
    - `files`: The files to include in the package when publishing with `npm`.
+   - `exports`: The entry points for tools that support the `exports` field in `package.json` - such as Node.js 12+ & modern browsers.

    Make sure to change specify correct files according to the targets you have enabled.

+   > The `exports` field also requires the `esm` option to be enabled for the [`commonjs`](#commonjs) and [`module`](#module) targets.
+In addition, the file extensions of the generated files will be `.js` instead of `.cjs` and `.mjs` if the `esm` option is not enabled.

-   **NOTE**: If you're building TypeScript definition files, also make sure that the `types` field points to a correct path.
+   > If you're building TypeScript definition files, also make sure that the `types` field points to a correct path.
 Depending on the project configuration, the path can be different for you than the example snippet (e.g. `lib/typescript/index.d.ts` if you have only the `src` directory and `rootDir` is not set).

 1. Add the output directory to `.gitignore` and `.eslintignore`